codedek/CodeDek.FolderMapper/README.md

 © 2019 CodeDek.
 All Rights Reserved.
 Licensed under the [GPL-3.0](LICENSE).

+### Submit Issues or Requests
+If you have any issues or requests, you can submit your [issues here](https://github.com/codedek/CodeDek.FolderMapper/issues).

 ### Dependencies
-- [.NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) (Required to be installed on your machine)
+- [.NET Framework 4.6.1](https://dotnet.microsoft.com/download/dotnet-framework/net48) (Required to be installed on your machine)

+## How to use Features

 ### Map Folder to a drive letter
 1. Select a drive letter